New Design Medium Treadle Feeders

 There is a new hanging system that uses a sheet metal bracket that hooks over the lid axle so the feeder can simply be lifted off the bracket for cleaning or maintenance.
 Here is a video showing the features of the new hanging system and here is a video showing how to install the new hanging system.

-There is a new axle spacer made of hard plastic that prevents the door axle from shifting to the left so that the spring doesn’t pull the door too far to the left and off the soft close cylinder if you purchase a soft close version.
+There is a new axle spacer made of hard plastic that prevents the door axle from shifting to the left and the new dual spring placement now pull the door straight up instead of to the left on the previous model, keeping the springs away from the soft close cylinder if you purchase a soft close version.